Etomoxir

 Etomoxir's mechanism prevents the formation of acyl carnitines, a step that is necessary for the transport of fatty acyl chains from the cytosol into the intermembrane space of the mitochondria.
 This step is essential to the production of ATP from fatty acid oxidation.
-Etomoxir has also been identified as a direct agonist of PPARα.
-An off-target effect has been demonstrated at high concentrations of Etomoxir on Coenzyme-A (CoA) metabolism, and on complex I of the electron transport chain.
+Etomoxir has also been identified as a direct agonist of PPARα, causing cell cycle arrest in cancer cells.
+At higher concentrations of the drug, off-target effects have been demonstrated on Coenzyme-A (CoA) metabolism and on Complex I of the electron transport chain.

-The influence of Etomoxir on food uptake is a matter of discussion.
-Contradictory findings were reported.
+The influence of Etomoxir on food uptake is a matter of discussion, as contradictory findings have been reported.